PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-07 18:01:54
+Last updated: 2024-04-07 18:02:27
-Random Quote: Speak into the mic, bitch. - Jesse Pinkman
+Random Quote: My father never bellowed like the Greatjon, but he was no less dangerous in his wroth.  -  Alys Karstark